Omico/androidx-compose-material3-pullrefresh/README.md

 This library only supports using composite build to import to your project because it will be archived when the official library is released.

+Copy `local.properties.template` to `local.properties` and follow the instructions in the file to fit your environment.

-In your root project's `settings.gradle.kts` file, add the following:
+In your root project's `settings.gradle.kts` or `settings.gradle` file, add the following:

 ```kotlin
 includeBuild("<androidx-compose-material3-pullrefresh-path>") {